 How should I clean my diamond ring and wedding band?

 We recommend that couples use a cleaning detergent such as Mr. Clean and warm water and a soft-bristle toothbrush.
 Use the toothbrush to go over the ring gently, removing and dirt and oil.
 You can soak your ring in the warm soapy water for a few minutes first if you feel it needs a more thorough cleaning.
 Rinse with water and pat or air dry.

 It’s a good tool to have, but not necessary.
 It is a safe and low-maintenance way to keep your diamond jewelry clean and shiny.
-You can use soapy water and a soft toothbrush for regular cleaning, and use your ultrasonic cleaner once a month.
+You can use soapy water and a soft toothbrush for regular cleaning and use your ultrasonic cleaner once a month.
+Additionally, you can also buy distilled water to use in an ultrasonic cleaner to reduce the chances of the jewelry metal reacting with chemicals in the normal water.
 Generally, you can clean your jewelry as much as you like.
-There is no harm for diamonds.
+There is no harm in cleaning diamonds.

 Diamonds can and should be cleaned as often as possible since it attracts oils.
 Touching your jewelry or putting on hand or body lotion can result in oil getting on your diamond ring, dulling the brilliance and color of your diamond.
 Softer gemstones require more care, though they do not necessarily need to be cleaned more often.